LocationTel Aviv, Israel

 Design Team ArchitectsIrit Axelrod, Orit Tsabari

-From the architect. eHouse is a single family house that borrows from two traditions in architecture - a Mediterranean aesthetic of sun and light and a minimalist discipline of line and plane.
+Text description provided by the architects. eHouse is a single family house that borrows from two traditions in architecture - a Mediterranean aesthetic of sun and light and a minimalist discipline of line and plane.

 The design exhibits a masterful use of that most modern of materials, concrete.
 The core of the house, both conceptually and structurally, is several vertical and horizontal planes.
 Conceptually, the vertical planes define the axes of the house and the horizontal planes the spatial volume.
 Structurally, the concrete elements support every other architectural surface, predominantly glass and drywall.